 Well, it’s that time of year again.
 The scorching 2018 heatwave is finally coming to an end; everyone will soon be dusting off those coats and scarves and getting ready to brace the inevitable winter chill.
-Those heaters that have spent the last few months switched off will finally get cranked on again to fend off the onslaught of cold.
+Those warm air heaters that have spent the last few months switched off will finally get cranked on again to fend off the onslaught of cold.

 But you may notice, as you reach for that ancient heating device, that it’s looking a little old and worn.

 You’ve heard the phrase ‘good ole reliable’; well, that good ole reliable heater of yours might not be so reliable.
 The last thing you want is for the heater to conk out in the middle of the cold season, leaving you and your workers high and dry (and freezing cold).
 It happens to the best of us, and when it does, you’ll need to make a choice between shelling out for a brand-new heater or getting your current one repaired.

 How do you decide?
 Well, here’s our advice:

 First and foremost, you need to assess the age of your heater.
 Heaters will have an ‘age of retirement’, very much dependent on the model and how well it has been maintained.
 Fifteen years is a good benchmark for when it might be time to start thinking about replacing it.

 Check the label, or with the manufacturer of your heater to determine the average lifespan of the model to see how close your heater is getting to the end of its run.

 Like most appliances, the older it is the more maintenance it’s going to need to keep it up and running.
 So, if your heater has seen better days and is on its last legs, it might be time to think about exchanging it for a younger model.

 Does the Repair Cost Exceed the Price of a New One?